JamesC159/Sqlite3-Database-Program-C-/README.md

 #CURRENT IMPLEMENTATION DOES NOT ASSUME BAD INPUT!

+Nov 17th update - This program does not deal with memory leaks at the moment.
+The main focus was to get it working first.

 Sorry I did not provide Windows instruction, I am a UNIX man! :)